CAAI/zerodose/README.md

 ## Installation

-Note that a python3 installation is required for _Zerodose_ to work.
+Note that a python3 installation is required for _ZeroDose_ to work.
-You can install _Zerodose_ via [pip] from [PyPI]:
+You can install _ZeroDose_ via [pip] from [PyPI]:

 ```console
 $ pip install zerodose
 ```

 ## Usage
-Note!:
+Note!
 - All input images should be affinely registered to [MNI 2009a Nonlinear Symmetric/Assymmetric](https://nist.mni.mcgill.ca/icbm-152-nonlinear-atlases-2009/) space (1×1x1mm).
-Use `zerodose pipeline` if ZeroDose should do the registration.
+Use `zerodose pipeline` if _ZeroDose_ should do the registration.
-- A brain mask is required to run ZeroDose - we can recommend [HD-BET](https://github.com/MIC-DKFZ/HD-BET).
+- A brain mask is required to run _ZeroDose_ - we can recommend [HD-BET](https://github.com/MIC-DKFZ/HD-BET).

-### Run zerodose
+### Run _ZeroDose_

 Create an sbPET and abnormality map:
 ```console